Emily Carter, M.S.Content Delivery Lead

 How you can do it: Your brand’s signature style sets you apart online, so don’t be afraid to weave it into your product descriptions.

 4. Incorporate reviews and social proof

 Highlighting reviews and star ratings along with your product descriptions adds social proof that encourages people to buy — especially if they’re on the fence about purchasing.
 Since consumers trust online reviews 12x more than product descriptions, it’s a smart idea to add reviews to your product pages.
 And adding reviews boosts trustworthiness, conversions, and revenue for your online business.

 Product description writing example: Dollar Shave Club

-Dollar Shave Club checks another box on our list of product copy best practices.
+Dollar Shave Club checks another box on our list of product description examples.

 How you can do it: Highlight reviews along with product descriptions to boost credibility and trust among shoppers.

 When writing product descriptions, you want to use sensory words that help shoppers envision themselves using your product or service.
 Using sensory words appeals to emotion — and it can enhance the consumer behavior process to inspire more purchases.